kplr-training/Chatgpt-project/fine-tuning-superhero.md

 The most important parameters of this function are

 - model: The model used to generate the response.
-OpenAI offers four standard GPT-3 models (ada, babbage, curie, or davinci) that vary in size … and price of use.
-Here it is davinci — the biggest model.
+OpenAI offers four standard GPT-3 models (ada, babbage, curie, or davinci) that vary in size and price of use.
 - prompt: The prompt that we want to fulfill with GPT-3.
 - temperature: The temperature is a number between 0 and 1 and controls how much randomness is in the output.
 We set the temperature to the maximum to allow the model to be as creative as possible in creating the response.
 - max_tokens: Defines the maximum length of the response.